How the Complex Nature of the Brain Affects Addiction

 Close-Up of the Human Brain

 The brain’s complexity means that while it is one organ, its parts work together to accomplish a variety of tasks.
-However, each portion of the brain has specific properties and function.
+However, each portion of the brain has specific properties and functions.

 The cerebrum is divided into two hemispheres.
 It’s connected by nerve fibers that assist in communications between the two hemispheres.
 While the hemispheres seem to be mirror images of each other, they are not.
 Abstract reasoning seems to be mostly found in the right side, while speaking and logic come from the left side.